-Let’s start with the good – the site is written on the Laravel framework so beloved by me, though on a very old version 5.4.
+Let’s start with the good – the site is written on the Laravel framework so beloved by me, though on an old version.
 SASS is used to work with CSS, which is also not bad. jQuery with a couple of plugins and somewhat old-fashioned in my opinion Gulp.
 The site is hosted on a VDS, which significantly expands opportunities compared to shared hosting, though I had to beg for access details to it for about a week before I was able to get started.
 Thanks to the framework, the code is more or less structured, which significantly speeds up the process of entering a new person into the project.

 On this, the pros end.
 The code immediately shows that several people worked on the site and not all of them bothered to read the documentation for the framework.
-Some queries to the database hit me to the depths of nature, for example, such code:

 Customers did not appreciate my impulse to fix the flaws, but they liked the idea of the task board, and then we worked through it.
 I broke down a complex task into subtasks, created a separate card for each and several times clarified whether the customer and I understood each other correctly.
 This is a very tedious and not the most pleasant organizational part, but absolutely necessary so as not to work in vain, incorrectly deciphering the wishes of the customer.
 By the way, I picked up just such a word for a reason))

 So, the first block of work was the addition to the site of a new service under the loud name “Submit documents online”.
 Its essence was as follows:

 - a site visitor places an order for any notarial action,

 - waiting for what notaries to respond to this order,

 - the notary receives all the necessary information so that he can prepare the necessary documents in advance,